-The decision to spay or neuter your pet is an important one for pet owners.
+The decision to spay or neuter your pet is important for pet owners.
+Why fix your pet?

 Hours of Operation

 Closed Sunday and Monday